gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ```

 A code cell can be "run" to execute the code it contains.
 If the code produces
-an output (e.g. a table or a figure), this will be produced below the code cell as output.
+an output (e.g., table or figure), this will be produced below the code cell as output.
 Every time a cell is run, its counter on the notebook interface will go up by one[^counters].
 This counter indicates the order in which a cell is run, in that lower-number cells have been run before higher-number cells.
 As mentioned before, however, notebooks generally allow the user to "go back" and execute cells again, so there may be lower-number cells that come *after* higher-number cells.

-#### Rich Content
+#### Rich content

 Code cells in a notebook also enable the embedding of rich (web) content.
 The
 `IPython` package provides methods to access as series of media and bring them